I/O Concentration Faculty

 Tony Paquin, Ph.D.
 (Texas A&M, 1997), Associate Professor of Psychology - Research interests: Cross-cultural issues, productivity, and performance appraisal.

 Aaron Wichman, Ph.D.
-(Ohio State University, 2005), Assistant Professor of Psychological Sciences - Research interests: Social cognition, uncertainty, cognitive influences on behavior, and self-regulation.
+(Ohio State University, 2005), Associate Professor of Psychological Sciences - Research interests: Social cognition, uncertainty, cognitive influences on behavior, and self-regulation.

 Faculty members who will be teaching graduate courses in the I/O concentration in any given semester will work together to coordinate requirements among the classes offered that semester to ensure that collectively a reasonable graduate-level workload is placed on the students.
 Faculty expectations for each class will be described in each course syllabus distributed at the beginning of the semester.
 I/O faculty will meet at the end of each semester to review the progress of each student enrolled in the I/O concentration to determine whether the student will be recommended for continuation in the program.